Now that you have mapped out a plan, how do you actually want to prototype? We suggest one of two ways:

 You can always take a cautionary, but equally valuable approach by mocking up your prototype using post-it notes.
 Post-it notes can help you storyboard and prioritize the sequence of interactions that support the use of your technology.
 You can add steps in and move them around, and ultimately end up with a series of instructions that can help frame the activity for your learner.

-Visit the Extend Community Space and look for the Prototype Feedback discussion area (within the #technologist channel).
+Visit the Extend Community Space in the #technologist channel.
 Now, share a picture of your post-it note prototype with peers or learners to obtain feedback.
 Think about providing feedback to your peers on their prototypes with regard to the following:

 - What worked?

 - What questions do you have?

 - Could learners experience any barriers in using this prototype?
 If so, how could they be overcome?